 Please refer to the Behaviour and Anti-Bullying policy for details of how we promote this belief and enable members of the school community to recognise bullying, when it takes place, and to deal with it effectively.

-Section 17: Appendices
+Section 18: Appendices

+- I. Glossary of Terms

-- I. Statutory timescales for EHC needs assessment and EHC plan development - II.
-Glossary of Terms
+- II.
+Statutory timescales for EHC needs assessment and EHC plan development

+- III.
+Pondhu's Local Offer

+Appendix I: Glossary of Terms